Kheireddine-Anas/School-Bus-Booking-Bot/README.md

 # 🚍 1337 Bus Booking Bot

-A Telegram bot to help you book bus tickets on the 1337 school bus system automatically at a specific time.
+A Telegram bot to help you book bus tickets on the 1337 school bus system automatically at a specific time. **Now with automatic token retrieval!**

 ## 📋 Prerequisites